Chart Color Schemes

 Moonee Ponds features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 60.2% of all households, including 25.7% couples with children, 26.2% couples without children, and 6.7% single parent families.
 Non-family households account for the remaining 39.8%, with lone person households at 34.4% and group households comprising 5.4%.
-The median household size is 2.2 people, smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.2 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households